Pregnancy

 1. Stress

-This can be a result of undue pressure on the body which then causes internal tension.
+This can be a result of undue pressure on the body, which causes internal tension.
 Stress causes the body to wear out.
 You burn out a lot of energy that could mediate the hormones in the body to be very active and perform their various functions in the body, both sexually and metabolically.
 It affects you emotionally, mentally, and physically, you can’t function under stress, and your body too.
 Conception requires stability, for proper hormonal activities to take place.

 “When you’re stressed, your adrenal system takes a hit.
 Your body isn’t going to say, ‘Okay, let’s get pregnant.’
 Learning to say no and to take time for yourself is important for improving your chances of having a baby.”
 Says Via Bitidis, co-director of the North Toronto Naturopathic Clinic.
-The naturopathic doctor opines that balance and calm are a crucial parts of trying to conceive.
+The naturopathic doctor opines that balance and calm are crucial parts of trying to conceive.

 Megan Karnis, medical director of The ONE Fertility Clinic in Burlington, Ont., agrees with a word of caution: “A lot of women think the best thing to do when you’re stressed is to take time off work.
 In my experience, that doesn’t help, because it makes a woman feel she has to get pregnant in that time, and then the stress to get pregnant is so much higher,” she says.
 Instead of altering your day-to-day routine entirely, Karnis recommends counseling, art therapy, meditation, and exercise to reduce stress levels.